NBISweden/workshop-python/ht18/project.md

 We are reaching the goal for this assignment!

+A mutation in the transcript ENST00000003084 causes a premature stop codon to be introduced into the aminoacid sequence.
+This creates a truncated protein, causing cystic fibrosis.
 Using the python program you have designed above, find which one of the following 5 patients ([patient-1](https://github.com/NBISweden/PythonCourse/raw/ht17/assignment/data/Patient1.fa.gz),